tangrams/tangram-docs/pages/Tangram-Overview.md

 ### Releases

-As features are added and bugs are fixed, additional versions are relased.
+As we add features and fix bugs, we will release additional versions.
 The current release is `v0.9.0`. ([See a list of releases and release notes here.](https://github.com/tangrams/tangram/releases))

-If you'd like to refer to a specific release of Tangram, you may specify its version number in the url:
+If you'd like to use a specific release of Tangram, you may specify its version number in the url:

 ```html
 <script src="https://mapzen.com/tangram/0.8/tangram.min.js"></script>